 - Have empathy and compassion for your loved one or friend with OCD

 These are just some of the best ways that you can start making a difference for those who have OCD.
-If your friend or loved one wants to get help for themselves, please have them reach out to us, here at Harmony Recovery Group today.
+If your friend or loved one wants to get help for themselves, please have them reach out to us, here at Harmony Health Group today.

 Get Help During OCD Awareness Week

-Now that you have a better framework of what OCD is and how it can be treated, we highly recommend that you, your loved one or your friend contact us today, here at Harmony Recovery Group, to get into an outpatient, partial hospitalization or inpatient treatment program.
+Now that you have a better framework of what OCD is and how it can be treated, we highly recommend that you, your loved one or your friend contact us today, here at Harmony Health Group, to get into an outpatient, partial hospitalization or inpatient treatment program.